gharials/dev-path/docs/internet-web/web-pages.md

 }
 ```

+!!! info

+    **Scopes of class and id selectors**

-Notice that an id selector is more specific than a class selector.
-It selects only one element, while a class selector can select multiple elements.
+    In an HTML document, `id` attributes of elements are unique, meaning that only one element can have a specific `id`.
+Therefore, a CSS id selector selects only one element.
+In contrast, `class` attributes can be shared by multiple elements, so a CSS class selector can select multiple elements.
+This is why the id selector is more specific than the class selector.
 In other words, an id selector has a [one-to-one mapping](../programming/mental-models.md#associations-or-maps) with an HTML element, while a class selector has a [one-to-many](../programming/mental-models.md#associations-or-maps) mapping with HTML elements.

 ### The box model